-Slide the hardtail into place and tack weld.
 Clean the hardtail slugs and stock frame rails in preparation for welding.
 Do not use oil or lubricant to help slide the hardtail frame section in place as it needs to be clean for welding.
 If needed, use a rubber mallet to tap it into place at the back of the rear motor mount.
 Sometimes, the stock lower frame rails spring open a bit wider than the hardtail rails.
 If this is the case, use a clamp to gently bring them in until it aligns and slides into place.

-Prepare to tack weld the hardtail in place.
 Do NOT get excited and weld the hardtail in place without bolting the engine completely back in place.
 The engine serves as a jig for the frame and will ensure it is perfectly aligned.
 With the hardtail slid in place, reinstall the engine in the frame, simply reversing the process of removing it.
 Bolt all motor mounts in place using all hardware and tighten properly.

 With the engine torqued in place final fitment can be checked.
 It is fine to have a gap between the hardtail and stock frame rails, exposing some of the frame slug.
 A ‘perfect’ gap would be around 1/8”, as this allows for easy welding and penetration of all three pieces of material: both frame tubes and the slug.
 Once the engine is in place and everything looks good, go ahead and place several heavy tack welds on each tubing joint.
 After tack welds are complete the frame can be welded as much as possible before removing the engine and finish-welding the remaining bits.
 Once the engine is removed the frame can be tilted or flipped as necessary to completely finish weld all tubing joints and rosette welds.